moustaphaOut/tierraChallenge/readme.md

 ## installation

-If you have node and npm installed on your computer, you can simply run `npm install` from the projects home directory, or if you have docker use the following:
+If you have node and npm installed on your computer, you can simply run `npm install` from the project's home directory, or if you have docker use the following:

 `docker run -v "$PWD":/usr/src/app -w /usr/src/app node npm install`